 Schmidt will have to pay one of his victims $34,446 in addition to his prison time.
 Wells Fargo has already paid roughly $3,700,000 to the victims of the defendant’s thefts.

 Prosecutor Heck stated, “For over a decade, this defendant defrauded investors, many of them elderly and disabled.
 In order for his criminal activity to go undetected, he had to keep stealing from more investors in order to cover for the thefts from other investors.
-The defendant has shown no remorse for his actions and certainly deserves this prison sentence.”Grab the FREE WDTN News App for iPhone or Android.
+The defendant has shown no remorse for his actions and certainly deserves this prison sentence.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.